 For a detailed look at the statutes and regulations for small animals, see the Pet Animal Act, Article 17 of the Kansas Department of Agriculture Statutes

-- Plants such as lilies, holly and mistletoe, among others
+- Plants such as lilies, tulips, daffodils and crocus, among others

 Here are some tips to assist with you with your decision: